Error Reference

 Description: Invalid type annotation

-Cause: Type name not recognized. rill supports: string, number, bool, closure, list, dict, tuple.
+Cause: Type name not recognized.
+Rill supports: string, number, bool, closure, list, dict, tuple.

 Resolution: Use valid type name from supported set.
 Check spelling and casing (types are lowercase).